-Book an audit by phoning the Sailing Office on 5925 9620.
+Book an audit by contacting one of the club auditors from the list provided by the Sailing Office.
 Audits are generally available on race day mornings and through the week.
 Audits won't be completed without a booking.

 Some tips from The Sailing Office